x00tex/hackTheBox/Boxes/linux/Retired/delivery/README.md

 ## Port 8065

 * MatterMost server in running on port 8065.
   * **MatterMost:** Mattermost is an open-source, self-hostable online chat service with file sharing, search, and integrations.
-It is designed as an internal chat for organisations and companies, and mostly markets itself as an open-source alternative to Slack and Microsoft Teams.
+It is designed as an internal chat for organizations and companies, and mostly markets itself as an open-source alternative to Slack and Microsoft Teams.

 * there is nothing and service is require login to access.
-* when creating new account, it requires email verification and give resopsce -
+* when creating new account, it requires email verification and give resource -

       Please verify your email address.
 Check your inbox for an email.